 - History listeners

-I find that each individual listener is useful, but what is really cool is when you begin to get creative about how you use tracking and build a campaign strategy around how people interact and engage with your site.
+I find that each individual listener is useful, but what is really cool is when you begin to get creative about how you use tracking and build an online marketing strategy around how people interact and engage with your site.

 Let’s say you run an independent building company.
 Your website would probably rely heavily on content and you would most likely have a number of brochures available for download.
 For now, let’s presume your brochures contain information on the plans your company uses to build.
 With Tag Manager, you can easily set-up a ‘click listener’ tag to listen to the link click of the brochure download and identify each brochure by its element URL.
 This means that you can track which brochure or design generates the most interest.
 Not only that, but you can then take these events (in this case - the brochure download) and begin to funnel them into their own re-marketing lists within Analytics.
 By segmenting your re-marketing based on the events that have been triggered and how people interact with your content, you will build a targeted, effective re-marketing strategy showing people ads only relevant to the brochure they had previously downloaded.
 In doing this, you are more likely to remain ‘top of the mind’ as people move forward on the path to conversion – cool, right?